How to Move the System Reserved Partition Safely to Another Drive

 If you're using a GPT disk as a system disk, you'll find a partition called the EFI partition, not a system reserved partition.

-Like a system reserved partition, it's used to lead the PC boot process.
-EFI partition carries boot loaders or kernel images for all installed operating systems, device driver files for hardware devices in a computer utilized by the firmware at boot time, system utility applications meant to execute before an operating system is started, and data files like error logs.
+The EFI partition is used to lead the PC boot process, carrying boot loaders or kernel images for all installed operating systems, device driver files for hardware devices, system utility applications, and data files like error logs.

 Move EFI partition